 Much like its presence on podcast platforms, where Barstool overtook ESPN in October 2019 monthly views, burgeoning viewership is something that smaller media outlets need to take seriously.

 Pro Tip: Barstool Sports, repurposes some of their most successful published posts as podcasts as well as on TikTok.
-See our related post on how to do just this in a few weeks?

 - Fox Sports: